antonisa/unimorph_inflect/README.md

 ## Issues and Usage Q&A

-Please use the [GitHub Issue Tracker](https://github.com/antonisa/unimorph_inflect/issues) for bug reports, feature requests, and other questions.
+Please use the [GitHub Issue Tracker](https://github.com/antonisa/unimorph_inflect/issues) for bug reports, language/feature requests, and other questions.

 ## LICENSE